 - Be actively involved in your son's care.
 Talk with your doctor about his treatment.
 If counseling for behavioral problems is needed, or if your son has difficulty reading or has poor verbal skills, get help from qualified professionals who have experience working with boys who have Klinefelter syndrome.

 - Encourage your son to take part in activities to improve his physical motor skills, such as karate, soccer, basketball, baseball, or swimming.
-For more information, see the topic Physical Activity for Children and Teens.

 - Work with your son's teachers, principal, and school administrators.